Arbor Day: Philippines

 Since 1947, Arbor Day in the Philippines has been institutionalized to be observed throughout the nation by planting trees and ornamental plants and other forms of relevant activities.
 Its practice was instituted through Proclamation No. 30.
 It was subsequently revised by Proclamation No. 41, issued in the same year.
 In 1955, the commemoration was extended from a day to a week and moved to the last full week of July.
 Over two decades later, its commemoration was moved to the second week of June.
 In 2003, the commemorations were reduced from a week to a day and was moved to June 25 per Proclamation No. 396.
 The same proclamation directed "the active participation of all government agencies, including government-owned and controlled corporations, private sector, schools, civil society groups and the citizenry in tree planting activity".
 It was subsequently revised by Proclamation 643 in the succeeding year.

 In 2012, Republic Act 10176 was passed, which revived tree planting events "as [a] yearly event for local government units" and mandated the planting of at least one tree per year for able-bodied Filipino citizens aged 12 years old and above.
 Since 2012, many local arbor day celebrations have been commemorated, as in the cases of Natividad and Tayug in Pangasinan and Santa Rita in Pampanga.

 Poland

 In Poland, Arbor Day has been celebrated since 2002.
 Each October 10, many Polish people plant trees as well as participate in events organized by ecological foundations.
 Moreover, Polish Forest Inspectorates and schools give special lectures and lead ecological awareness campaigns.

 Portugal

 Arbor Day is celebrated on March 21.
 It is not a national holiday but instead schools nationwide celebrate this day with environment-related activities, namely tree planting.

 Russia

 All-Russian day of forest plantation was celebrated for the first time on 14 May 2011.
 Now it is held in April–May (it depends on the weather in different regions).

 Samoa

 Arbor Day in Samoa is celebrated on the first Friday in November.

 Saudi Arabia

 Arbor Day in Saudi Arabia is celebrated on April 29.

+Singapore

+In 1971 a 'Tree Planting Day' was established which in 1990 was replaced by 'Clean and Green Week'.